 It is simple now, compared to the days where you have to purchase hardware, software, figure out licenses and pay IT people to build systems for your business.
 The minimum requirement is to have a backup and roll-back systems in case it errors out.

 A large-scale organization can afford this with all the resources and IT staff working behind 24X7.
-But for a small-scale business it is not practical to spend this amount of resources and money, more over it doesn’t make business sense to spend money in establishing these infrastructure when cloud can do it for a fraction of cost.
-A better use of the capital would be spent on generating new leads.
+But for a small-scale business, it is not practical to spend this amount of resources and money, moreover, it doesn’t make business sense to spend money in establishing this infrastructure when you can do it in the cloud for a fraction of cost.
+Better use of the capital would be spent on generating new leads.

-By moving to cloud your IT systems are ready, almost the day you decide to have business in cloud.
-Your team will no longer be restricted by geography, you can a hire a virtual assistant anywhere and give access to your cloud environment.
+By moving to cloud your IT systems are ready, almost the day you decide to have a business in the cloud.
+Your team will no longer be restricted by geography, you can hire a virtual assistant anywhere and give access to your cloud environment.

-Having a disaster recovery plan in place ensures business continuity in case of a disaster that destroys IT equipment, business data or any other loss to property directly or indirectly causing hindrance to every day business.
-Proper disaster recovery plan includes, backups, alternative power sources and distributing data centres geographically.
+Having a disaster recovery plan in place ensures business continuity in case of a disaster that destroys IT equipment, business data or any other loss to the property directly or indirectly causing hindrance to everyday business.
+The proper disaster recovery plan includes backups, alternative power sources and distributing data centres geographically.